Chronic lymphocytic leukemia: Chemotherapy

+Monotherapy using alkylating agents (i.e. chlorambucil and bendamustine) served as a front-line therapy for CLL for many years.
+In fact, chlorambucil (CLB), was the "gold standard" treatment for CLL for several decades.
+However, researchers found that it was not very effective at helping patients achieve remission; thus, it may not be used as frequently in practice anymore.

-Combination chemotherapy regimens are effective in both newly diagnosed and relapsed CLL.
+Combination chemotherapy regimens can be effective in both newly diagnosed and relapsed CLL.
 Combinations of fludarabine with alkylating agents (cyclophosphamide) produce higher response rates and longer progression-free survival than single agents: